 Titleist Tour Soft Golf Balls

-The Tour Soft from Titleist offers tour-level construction with dynamic softness that works wonders around the green.
-Without sacrificing distance, the Tour Soft provides an energetic core that generates high spin and improved feel over comparable soft golf balls.
+The Titleist Tour Soft offers tour-level construction with dynamic softness that works wonders around the green.
+Without sacrificing distance, it provides an energetic core that generates high spin and an improved feel over comparable soft golf balls.

 Callaway Supersoft Golf Balls